bigtalkingshop/BEWD_project/README.md

-my first github push. yippee
+my first github push. yippee changes in lcoca a